MathiTz/gdp-572-challenge/README.md

     Here you can find some books to rent with promotional price!
 </p>

+<p> This is the link to use online: https://rent-store.herokuapp.com/api </p>
+<h4> Note: read all the routes to full performance </h4>

 <p>
     Here we have the following routes
 </p>